 \pcxg comprises a conda~\cite{conda} environment (containing Python, all necessary Python packages, and all other software) along with a script to run the tool.
 The conda environment incorporates CELLxGENE along with CELLxGENE-Gateway, an extension which allows for the analysis and annotation of multiple datasets.
 Upon launch, a shell is started which activates the conda environment.
 A window appears for the user to select the location of their dataset.
 The launch script then sets environment variables to point to the dataset and configure other CELLxGENE and CELLxGENE-Gateway options.
 Finally, a CELLxGENE-Gateway session is started, and, after a small delay to allow for all necessary processes to start, a browser window is opened to display the web app.

-When run, the user first selects the folder containing the \texttt{h5ad} files of their datasets.
-A browser window is then launched which displays a modified version of the CELLxGENE-gateway file browser (Figure~\ref{fig:screenshot}).
-From here, datasets can be loaded for analysis in CELLxGENE.
+The homepage of the app is a slightly modified version of the CELLxGENE-Gateway file browser, designed to improve usability (Figure~\ref{fig:screenshot}).
+From this page, datasets can be loaded for analysis in CELLxGENE.
 Sets of annotations and gene sets can be created or loaded, along with compiled Python/R notebooks showing how the data has been processed previously.
 Running CELLxGENE sessions can be identified and terminated if desired.
 Once a dataset has been loaded through this page, a CELLxGENE instance is launched and can be used in the standard way, with gene sets and cell annotations being created and saved as \texttt{csv} files (Figure~\ref{fig:cellxgene_interface}).
 No internet connection is required since all software is hosted locally.